The Ultimate Guide to Credit Cards

 Once you’ve had a taste of how profitable cash back rewards can be, it’s natural to look for ways you can get even more out of your rewards.
 You can maximize your cash back rewards in a few ways, such as by replacing your current card.

-Depending on your credit score, you may be able to upgrade your everyday card to a more profitable option, like the Amex Blue Cash Preferred® card that offers up to 6% cash back on everyday purchases.
+Depending on your credit score, you may be able to upgrade your everyday card to a more profitable option, like the Amex Blue Cash Preferred® card that offers up to 6% cash back at US supermarkets and streaming services.

 Another popular method for making the most of credit card rewards is to keep a variety of rewards cards on hand that have different bonus categories.
 This way, no matter what category your purchase falls into, you likely have a card that offers bonus rewards on that purchase.
 Since most cards tend to only offer high earning rates for a single category, this can be a great way to maximize rewards.